kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 	- I failed dispelling the tome again, Rem Enhanced Abilitied me.
 - Watches
 	- Ria and Lewis
 		- Lewis pulled some brain matter out of the skull of the hierophant.
 Said he was preparing for tomorrow, a spell.
 Ria asked what.
 He wants to know why she turned/gave up.
 Ria said the entity's influence spreads like an infection, said to take care it doesn't root itself in him.
 She'd have to kill him.
+Lewis said he'll consume the mind of that person.